History of Nottingham: 19th century

-Coal gas was introduced in Nottinghamshire by the Nottingham Gas Light and Coke Company in 1821.
+Coal gas was introduced in Nottinghamshire by the Nottingham Gas Light and Coke Company in 1819 when gas lamps were installed, one at the top of Drury Hill, one at the top of Hollowstone, four in Bridlesmith Gate and three in front of the Nottingham Exchange.

 Nottingham was the first place in Britain to install high pressure constant supply mains water in 1831.
 This system was deployed by engineer Thomas Hawksley and the Trent Waterworks Company.

 The Midland Counties Railway opened the first railway service between Nottingham and Derby on 4 June 1839.

 During the Industrial Revolution, much of Nottingham's prosperity was founded on the textile industry; in particular, Nottingham was an internationally important centre of lace manufacture.
 However, the rapid and poorly planned growth left Nottingham with the reputation of having the worst slums in England. the Government in 1844 appointed a Commission to look into the state of great towns.
 Thomas Hawkesley, Borough Water Engineer, testified to the Commission that he considered Nottingham to be the worst town in England.
 Residents of these slums rioted in 1831, in protest against the Duke of Newcastle's opposition to the Reform Act 1832, setting fire to his residence, Nottingham Castle.
 Businesses in other sectors founded in 19th-century Nottingham included the Raleigh Bicycle Company and Boots the Chemist.

 Nottingham was one of the boroughs reformed by the Municipal Corporations Act 1835, and at that time consisted of the parishes of Nottingham St Mary, Nottingham St Nicholas and Nottingham St Peter.
 It was expanded in 1877 by adding the parishes of Basford, Brewhouse Yard, Bulwell, Radford, Sneinton, Standard Hill and parts of the parishes of West Bridgford, Carlton, Wilford (North Wilford).

+Higher education provision in the city was gradually developed across the century.
+A Nottingham branch of the Government School of Design was established in 1843 with private and public financial support: it continues to exist today as Nottingham Trent University's School of Art and Design.
+University College Nottingham (now the University of Nottingham) was established in 1881: unusually for a red brick university, the vast majority of its financing came from local government rates, without philanthropy from local businessmen.

 The first incinerators for waste disposal were built in Nottingham by Manlove, Alliott & Co.
 Ltd. in 1874 to a design patented by Alfred Fryer.
 They were originally known as Destructors.